HardlyDifficult/Tutorials/Outline.md

 <hr></details>
 <details><summary>Why not use a single GameObject for this bottom platform?</summary>

-Soon in the tutorial we will be adding colliders to these platforms.
-There are several ways this could be handled, as is always the case with GameDev, but the approach we will be using places BoxCollider2Ds on our Platforms' parent GameObjects.
+Up next we will be adding colliders to these platforms.
+There are several ways this could be handled, as is always the case with GameDev.
+We will be placing BoxCollider2Ds on our Platforms' parent GameObjects.
 This works great when the parent is a middle sprite segment along with a rounded corner sprite - but does not work as well when the platform changes it's rotation half way through.

 <hr></details>
 <details><summary>Why extend the platform beyond the edge of the screen?</summary>